MIMIC: Masked Image Modeling with Image Correspondences: : Curating multi-view image dataset for dense vision tasks

-Building upon the scalability of our data curation approach, we expand the dataset to create a second version, \datasetlarge, to contain a total of $3,163,333$ image pairs.
-This expansion involves augmenting the HM3D~\cite{ramakrishnan2021habitat} dataset with an additional $699,322$ pairs, the Gibson~\cite{xia2018gibson} dataset with $351,828$ pairs, and the inclusion of new datasets such as ArkitScenes~\cite{dehghan2021arkitscenes} with $81,189$ pairs, CO3D~\cite{reizenstein21co3d} with $133,482$ pairs, and 3dStreetViews~\cite{zamir2016generic} with $579,310$ pairs.
+\textbf{Overall statistics.} To understand the effect of data size we experiment with two scales. \method-1M, comprises a total of $1,316,199$ image pairs, each capturing different scenes or objects from varying viewpoints.
+Among these pairs, $761,751$ are sourced from HM3D, $305,197$ from Gibson, $29,658$ from Matterport, $114,729$ from Mannequin, $22,184$ from DeMoN, $36,433$ from ScanNet, and $46,250$ from Objectron.
+We further expand the dataset to create a larger version, \datasetlarge, to contain a total of $3,163,333$ image pairs.
+This expansion involves augmenting the HM3D dataset with an additional $699,322$ pairs, the Gibson dataset with $351,828$ pairs, and the inclusion of new datasets such as ArkitScenes with $81,189$ pairs, CO3D with $133,482$ pairs, and 3DStreetViews with $579,310$ pairs.
 By incorporating these new datasets, we further enrich the diversity and quantity of image pairs available in our dataset.